 In addition, if you want to buy any solar products or batteries for your application needs, you can purchase them directly from the manufacturer which is called direct purchasing.
 Furthermore, solar panels or battery manufacturers design, manufacture, and brand their own products into the market.
 They bring out new technologies into the market and re-design the older products if their demand starts decreasing.
 The solar panel and battery manufacturers sell their products in two ways: directly to the end-user or through a number of authorized distributors.
 However, the key advantages and disadvantages of buying products directly from the manufacturer include:

-Advantages Buying Directly from the Manufacturer
+Advantage Buying Directly from the Manufacturer

 1. Lower Costs